 When your fridge is picked up, it is sent to a recycling facility operated by JACO Environmental, a leading, national provider of appliance recycling services.
 JACO's process includes the recycling of nearly 95% of each refrigerator including metals, plastic, oils, and foam insulation.
 The foam removed from the appliances is incinerated and the heat generated from that incineration process is then used to create new energy.

-Second refrigerator and freezer pick-ups will be on hold from mid-December 2013 through March 2014.
-If you would like to request a pick-up in the Spring, please review the participation requirements and use the form below, or call 877-545-4113.
+To request a pick-up, please review the participation requirements and use the form below, or call JACO Environmental at 877-545-4113.

 Program Participation Requirements